yuanjingxue1987/vim_setting/README.md

 8. if cannot find syntac.vim, you need to execute the following command to link it: ln -s {local_path_for_the_vim_share_folder}/vim /usr/local/share/vim

-## note
+## Update Plugings
-* if you want to remove certain plugin, update in .vimrc and remove ~/.cache/dein and follow step 3
+if you want to remove certain plugin, update in .vimrc and remove ~/.cache/dein and follow step 3
-* Do update your python/python3 local path in the vimrc file